Harvard Extension Courses in Environmental Studies

 ENVR E-119e Section 1 (25775)

-Spring 2023
+Spring 2025

 Sustainable Infrastructure

-Cristina Contreras Casado ALM, Founder and Managing Director, Sinfranova LLC - Judith Irene Rodriguez MA, Senior Research Associate, Zofnass Program for Sustainable Infrastructure, Harvard Graduate School of Design
+Cristina Contreras Casado ALM, Founder and Managing Director, Sinfranova LLC - Judith Irene Rodriguez MA, Senior Research Associate, Zofnass Program for Sustainable Infrastructure, Harvard Graduate School of Design and Research Specialist, Healthy Cities Lab, Harvard T.H.
+Chan School of Public Health

 Sustainable infrastructure (SI) has been recognized as the central pillar of the United Nations' 2030 Agenda for Sustainable Development.
 Sustainable infrastructure strives to enhance access to basic services, promote environmental sustainability, and support inclusive growth through its endeavor to meet the sustainable development goals (SDGs), while looking for pathways to limit global warming to 1.5 degrees Celsius, as reported by the Intergovernmental Panel on Climate Change (IPCC).
-This course introduces students to the current landscape of sustainability assessment tools and explores the benefits that sustainable projects bring to public and private entities, to local communities, and to the planet in general.
+This course introduces students to the current landscape of sustainability assessment tools and explores the benefits that sustainable projects bring to public and private entities, local communities, and the planet in general.
 We ask the following key questions: what is sustainable infrastructure?
 What are the main features of a sustainable project?
 How do these features overlap or differ from the SDGs?
-How can infrastructure and urban development projects align with both SI practices and the SDGs?
+How can infrastructure and urban development projects align with SI practices and the SDGs?
 To answer these questions, we use real-world case studies.
 Considering the mandate of the 2030 agenda, "leave no one behind," specific attention is given to how different stakeholders participate in the process.

-ENVR E-119 Section 1 (16111)
+ENVR E-128 Section 1 (26814)

 ENVR E-129a Section 1 (16158)

-Fall 2022
+Fall 2024

 Local to Global Agroecology